 availability: The surveys providing many of the indicators on enjoyment of rights are not conducted annually, so the data used for each year are not always unique.
-For example, in the case of the Right to Food score for the Burundi, the 2020 and 2021 series use data on the percent of children that are not stunted in
+For example, in the case of the reproductive health component of the Right to Health score for Gambia, the 2020-2022 series use data on modern

-- 2020.
-Additionally, data on some right aspects we would like to include are only available for a handful of countries. - relevance: Ensuring all students complete primary school is not an issue for OECD countries, so although this is an indicator we use in our low-and middleincome assessment standard, it is not an indicator used in our high-income assessment standard.
+- contraceptive use in 2020.
+Additionally, data on some right aspects we would like to include are only available for a handful of countries. - relevance: Ensuring all students complete primary school is not an issue for high income OECD countries, so although this is an indicator we use in our low-and middle-income assessment standard, it is not an indicator used in our highincome assessment standard.